 Russian Sage Care Must-Knows

-Maintenance of Russian sage is fairly minimal.
+The maintenance routine for Russian sage is fairly minimal.
 It thrives in full sun.
 It is important to cut the foliage and stems back almost all the way to the soil in early spring, but leaving a few inches of growth above ground level.
 If the plants seem to be getting too large, or falling over, remove the top 1/3 of the plant to encourage denser branching and a new flush of growth.
 Plant Russian sage fairly densely as other plants provide support.

-Initially, when Russian sage was first brought to market, there were very few options as far as varieties.
+Initially, when Russian sage was first brought to the market, there were very few options as far as varieties.
 Most all of the available plants were seed grown.
 This led to varying degrees of color.
-Seed-grown plants are generally open pollinated, so you can have genetics from a variety of plants, especially when they come from many different growers.
+Seed-grown plants are generally open-pollinated, so you can have genetics from a variety of plants, especially when they come from many different growers.
 Now, there are many named varieties where all of the plants are genetically identical.
 This results in a uniform look and creates better landscaping.

 Russian Sage Companion Plants

 Phlox are one of those bounteous summer flowers any large sunny flowerbed or border shouldn't be without.
 There are several different kinds of phlox.
 Garden and meadow phlox produce large panicles of fragrant flowers in a wide assortment of colors.
 They also add height, heft, and charm to a border.
 Low-growing wild Sweet William, moss pinks, and creeping phlox are effective as ground covers, at the front of the border, and as rock and wild garden plants, especially in light shade.
 These native gems have been hybridized extensively especially to toughen the foliage against mildew problems; many recent selections are mildew-resistant.
 Phlox need amply moist soil for best overall health.